Neath, West Glamorgan SA10 6HA

 - We will ask you forgo your normal post treatment rinse as again this generates a lot of unwanted aerosols

-- After completion of the consultation, you will be asked to don your mask again, remove your shoe covers and be escorted from the premises via the rear exit
+- After completion of the consultation, you will be asked to don your mask again and be escorted from the premises via the rear exit if appropriate

 - Here you will be prompted to hand sanitise again and dispose of your mask before leaving.